ChorusOne/network-handbook/README.md

 their node software and operational procedures to the next level, to help build stable and mature mainnets.

-You can read the book at <TODO: Add hyperlink to hosted version>.
+You can read the book at <https://handbook.chorus.one>.

 ## Building